 Quote: “To be independent, find the right person to be dependent to”

-All based on years of observations and research.
+All are based on years of observations and research.
 Fascinating, fascinating stuff.

 Quote: “It’s not about how much you argue, it’s about how you argue“

-The 5 Love Languages is the biggest seller of them all in this list.
-As a matter of fact, Chapman holds the record of biggest selling books in all relationship literature.
+The “5 Love Languages” is the biggest seller of them all on this list.
+As a matter of fact, Chapman holds the record of the biggest-selling books of all the relationship genres.

-The 5 Love Langues is actually a very, very simple book which shares a very simple concept.
+The “5 Love Langues” is actually a very, very simple book that shares a very simple concept.
 But let’s not confuse easy with important!